collective/collective.patchwatcher/README.rst

 The declaration states the original package, version and relative file path as well as the local path to your override.

-Now you can call the patchwatcher script to check your declarations for your package:
+Now you can call the patchwatcher script to check your declarations for your package after you potentially updated its dependency packages (e.g. by updating your Plone version):

 ./bin/patchwatcher -e "/home/username/zinstance/eggs" -p my.package